chaoticgd/wrench/docs/wrench_text_format.md

 		boolean_attribute: true
 		string_attribute: 'This is a string.'

-		ChildType the_child {
+		the_child {
 			array_attribute: ['This' 'is' 'an ' 'array.']
 		}
 	}

 Here, we define 3 nodes: the root, the_tag and the_child, where the_tag is a child of the root, and the_child is a child of the_tag.
+In the case of the_tag, the type name is explicitly specified, for the_child it is omitted.
 We additionally define 4 attributes: number_attribute, boolean_attribute, string_attribute and array_attribute.
 Number attributes can represent floating point numbers or integers, boolean attributes can be either 'true' or 'false', and array attributes can nest arbitrary other kinds of values (except nodes).

 ## String Escaping